Artikash/Textractor/README.md

 ## Downloads

 Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).

+Additional extensions for Textractor can be found [here](https://github.com/Artikash/Extensions/releases).

 Previous releases of ITHVNR can be found [here](https://github.com/mireado/ITHVNR/releases).